-There are reasons that, for eight years running, we at Live And Invest Overseas have named Portugal’s Algarve coast as the world’s #1 place to retire overseas.
+There are reasons that, for years running, we at Live And Invest Overseas have named Portugal’s Algarve coast as the world’s #1 place to retire overseas.

 Here are 10 of them…

 1. Great Weather